 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-PSY383 - Children's Understanding of Their Social World - Seibert
+PSY383 - Social Learning in Infants and Children - Seibert

 Research Review Paper: